berkeley-dsep-infra/datahub/docs/admins/howto/new-hub.rst

 #.
 You are running in a different cloud, or using a different
    billing account.
 #.
 Your environment is different enough and specialized enough
    that a different hub is a good idea.
+By default, everyone uses the same image as datahub.berkeley.edu.
 #.
 You want a different URL (X.datahub.berkeley.edu vs just
    datahub.berkeley.edu)